 “Homebrew?”
 I ask, thinking of the delicious dark beer I had the last time I dropped by.

 “Thanks, Jack.
 See you in a few,” I say before hanging up.

 There’s a four-way stop at the end of Dave and Jane’s street.
 I pause there and put the truck into park, then usher Fred back into the rear seat and buckle both of the dogs in.
-The roads are a little rough out by Jack’s, and I don’t want to risk them getting hurt if we find a snowbank.
+The roads are a little rough out by Jack’s, and I don’t want to risk them getting hurt if I end up sliding into a snowbank.
 They whine at the constraints at first, but then settle down once we get closer to town and they have more to look at out of the back windows.

 “Can you believe this traffic?”
 I ask, emphasizing the last word.

 He and Sam both yip, as if in total agreement.
-And yes, I did teach them to do that in response to that exact question.
+Yes, I did train them to do that in response to that exact question.
 And yes, I still laugh every time.
-You have to find ways to keep yourself entertained in an area this rural.
+You have to find creative ways to keep yourself entertained in an area this rural.

 Ah, life in a small town.
 Some chafe at the thought of knowing everyone and everyone knowing them in return.
 And their business.
-Younger people like myself especially seem to struggle with it.
-Which is why there are so few of us around.
+Younger people especially seem to struggle with it, which is why there are so few of us around.
 Most of my classmates packed up and left to get away from the gossip, or to go to college.
 Few returned, leaving the older generation behind to hold down the fort.

 Our population is a dying one as a result.

 The truck’s engine whines as it climbs even higher, navigating switchback after switchback as I weave my way upward.
 Soon, even those brief glimpses of homesteads fall away.
 Pine trees replace oaks as I near the top of the hill, butting right up against the road so that their boughs crowd out the star-strewn night sky and drop clumps of snow on the roof of my truck as I pass beneath them.